New York Times Green Issue

 Interest: 4 minutes Concept: Eco-Friendly Fonts

-Segment: Neutral, 18-55 Comparison Set: 23 similar articles, including: 35 classroom furniture pieces, celebs for environment, and illuminated siamese cat decor.
+Segment: Neutral, 18-55 Comparison Set: 27 similar articles, including: robotic fashion fabrics, celebs for environment, and wrestling puppet films.